| Title: | Structures for Preference Data |

 In addition to these fields, some required PrefLib fields will be generated

-automatically depending on arguments to write_preflib()
+automatically depending on arguments to write_preflib() and the attributes

-object being written to file:
+of the aggregated_preferences object being written to file:

 The name of the output file.

-The data type (one of soc
+The data type (one of soc, soi, toc or toi).

 The number of items.